chadell/slides/src/180515_workshopansible/day2.md

 ## Using data from responses

-To get the return data (JSON) from a module you can use the verbose mode

-But there is also another way, using the **register** task attribute, which allows you to save the JSON response data as a variable
+To get the return data (JSON) from a module you can use the verbose mode, but there is also another way, using the **register** task attribute, which allows you to save the JSON response data as a variable

 ```yaml
   - name: ISSUE SHOW COMMAND